MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list-urls-configure.md

 >
 > When the URL is encountered again, all filters associated with the URL are overridden.
 >
 > By default, allow entries for URLs exist for 30 days.
-During those 30 days, Microsoft will learn from the allow entries and [remove them or automatically extend them](https://techcommunity.microsoft.com/t5/microsoft-defender-for-office/automatic-tenant-allow-block-list-expiration-management-is-now/ba-p/3723447).
+During those 30 days, Microsoft learns from the allow entries and [removes them or automatically extends them](https://techcommunity.microsoft.com/t5/microsoft-defender-for-office/automatic-tenant-allow-block-list-expiration-management-is-now/ba-p/3723447).
 After Microsoft learns from the removed allow entries, messages that contain those URLs will be delivered, unless something else in the message is detected as malicious.
 >
 > During mail flow, if messages containing the allowed URL pass other checks in the filtering stack, the messages will be delivered.
 For example, if a message passes [email authentication checks](email-authentication-about.md) and file filtering, a message containing an allowed URL will be delivered.
 >